dotnet/reactive/Rx.NET/Documentation/ReleaseHistory/Rx.v7.md

 ## 7.0.0

+Supported on .NET 8, .NET 9, and .NET 10.0.

 New features:

 * Applications with a Windows-specific TFM (e.g., `net8.0-windows.10.0.19041`) can now reference the `System.Reactive` package without automatically acquiring a reference to the `Microsoft.Desktop.App` framework (which includes WPF and WinForms).
-If the application uses either self-contained deployment or AoT, this fixes the problem in which a reference to Rx would massively increase the size of the deployable application
+If the application uses either self-contained deployment or AoT, this fixes the problem in which a reference to Rx would massively increase the size of the deployable application.
-* Tested against .NET 10.0 (in addition to .NET 8 and .NET 9, which Rx 6 already supported)

 ### Breaking changes